An article by Kim Rosenthal, MD.

 How is ADHD diagnosed?

-You already know this, but on this end we’re psychiatrists and it has to be said out loud: you should never diagnose yourself with a mental health disorder based on an article you fin online!
+First, never diagnose yourself with a mental health disorder based on an article you find online!
 If you read through the criteria above and heard yourself say “check” and “check” and “check” to every symptom on the list, make an appointment with a psychiatrist.
 They’ll do a thorough evaluation and assess for ADHD, as well as all the other medical and psychiatric conditions that can mimic ADHD.
 The provider will probably ask permission to contact a family member or friend (preferably someone who’s known you since childhood) to get more history.
-They’ll also ask you about a drug history.
-When unsure, psychiatrists and other prescribers refer patients to psychologists for formal ADHD testing.
+When unsure, psychiatrists and other prescribers refer patients to psychologists for formal testing.

-So how do doctors tell the difference between ADHD and non-ADHD causes of these symptoms?
+So ADHD involves inattention, hyperactivity, and impulsivity.
+How do doctors tell the difference between ADHD and non-ADHD causes of these symptoms?

 NORMAL VS ADHD